 Tutorial For Setting Corset Eyelets / Grommets

 Lots of people struggle with setting Eyelets / Grommets into a corset.
 The best advice I can give is use quality tools and Eyelets suitable for the job.
-Secondly use my free download template to position them perfectly every time.
+Secondly use the free download template to position them perfectly every time.
 Quite simply the cheap packets of eyelets with pliers from a hardware store are a big NO!
 I see people trying to use them and it just makes for stress and bad finish.
 Working with bad tools and notions is bad for your sewing karma, and bad for the finish of that piece of work you have spent hours of your valuable time working on.
-Different people will have different methods, but this is my way and I have made and sold over 8000 custom couture corsets without a failure. follow the links throughout the post for resources and other linked tutorials / downloads and the video version of this tutorial.
+Different people will have different methods, but this has made and sold over 8000 custom couture corsets without a failure. follow the links throughout the post for resources and other linked tutorials / downloads and the video version of this tutorial.

-The best tool for the job without a doubt.
-If you plan to make your own clothes, corsets, cosplay, accessories buy one! interchangeable dies for setting eyelets, rivets, press studs and many other uses are available
+1. The best tool for the job without a doubt.
+If you plan to make your own clothes, corsets, cosplay, accessories buy one! interchangeable dies for setting eyelets, rivets, press studs and many other uses are availabl

-My Corset patterns all suggest having a reinforcing strip inside the back centre edge to support the eyelets and boning section, without it punching holes will put stress onto the fabric grain and not last.
-Pic showing hand punch but again buy the eyelet tool and a hole punch die and you will never regret it.
+5. A good corset pattern will suggest having a reinforcing strip inside the back centre edge to support the eyelets and boning section, without it punching holes will put stress onto the fabric grain and not last.
+Pic showing hand punch but again if you plan to make a few corsets buy the eyelet tool and a hole punch die and you will never regret it.
 Always punch the hole 1mm to 1.5mm less than eyelet diameter.